It’s that time again! The time of year when we gather with our

 Fast food burgers?

 Supermarket sushi!?
-Because we’re prepared to die!
+Because we’re prepared to die for this cause!

 If you have a strong opinion, please consider becoming a patron.
 A small donation gives you access to exclusive monthly polls where you get to vote on future article topics, an answer to any question you might have about your own personal life and finances, free exclusive merch, and more.
 Join the rest of Bitch Nation over at Patreon.com!